Viking Cooktop Gas Burner Not Igniting

 Viking Professional gas cooktops use spark ignition with individual electrodes at each burner position.
 Ignition faults present as a burner that will not ignite, or as continuous clicking after a burner is lit or when no burner is in use.
 Clogged burner ports and moisture are the most common causes — both often self-serviceable.

-Common Causes of the Viking Burner Ignition Fault Error Code
+What Causes the Burner Ignition Fault Error?

 -